-• Grant provides a list of over 500 quality hardcover children's books from which Children's Book Project grant recipients can select books best suited for their community.
+Grant provides a list of over 500 quality hardcover children's books from which Children's Book Project grant recipients can select books best suited for their community.
+Apply by October 1 to be considered.

 - The Pilcrow Foundation accepts applications from independent rural public libraries and Native American Tribal libraries as well as libraries that are part of a county, regional, or cooperative system.
 A branch library may apply if it serves a rural community. - The Pilcrow Foundation accepts applications from school libraries only if the school library also serves as the community's public library (i.e., it is open to the entire community; has summer hours; is open beyond the school day, including Saturdays; there is no public library in town) and meets the budgetary and rural requirements.